ilthraim/LaZagna/README.md

 LaZagna generates two types of output:

-1. `tasks_run/`: Contains detailed results and analysis
+1. `tasks_run/`: Contains detailed results and generated RTL code
 2. `results/`: CSV files with placement and routing results for each benchmark

 ## Cleaning Up